Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 };
 ```

-This function connects you to the Ethereum network and returns a _Signer_, an abstraction of an Ethereum account that can be used to sign transactions that you will make later on.
+This function connects your application to the Ethereum network and returns a _Signer_, an abstraction of an Ethereum account that can be used to sign transactions that you will make later on.

 Now, in `App.tsx`, replace the file's contents